 VANCOUVER, BC, Oct.
-21, 2021 /CNW/ – WELL Health Technologies Corp.
+21, 2021 /CNW/ – The parent company of Focus Mental Wellness, WELL Health Technologies Corp.
 (TSX: WELL) (the “Company” or “WELL“), a company focused on positively impacting health outcomes by leveraging technology to empower healthcare practitioners and their patients globally, announced today that it has compiled and unveiled data from its Canadian primary care business that demonstrates significant growth in the demand for mental health services.

 WELL’s clinical data reflected a 72% organic increase in mental health visits in its primary care business in Canada in Fiscal Q3-2021 as compared to pre-pandemic periods.
 WELL’s data also demonstrated a strong bias for virtual care with 68% of mental health visits occurring via virtual care as compared to approximately 45% for all visits.
 WELL’s growing portfolio of virtual tools and technology-enabled practitioners are working hard to rapidly deploy behavioural health care services to a geographically widespread and increasingly isolated populace.
 Public health officials forecast that by the year 2030 mental health conditions will be the leading burden of disease globally(1).